Professor Karen Heard-Laureote

 Professor Karen Heard-Laureote is Professor of Education and Society and Jean Monnet Chair in European Integration and Director of the University of Portsmouth's Jean Monnet Centre of Excellence for the Study of Transnational Europe (CESTE2).
 Her main expertise lies in active learning pedagogies, civic education and local/regional/national/transnational networks.
 Karen is a National Teaching Fellow (NTF), Principal Fellow of the Higher Education Academy (PFHEA) and a Fellow of the Leadership Foundation (FLF).
 Karen is involved in the defence and promotion of the European Studies field in higher education in cooperation with UACES, with a primary focus on the United Kingdom.
 Karen is co-editor of the Journal of Contemporary European Research (JCER) Teaching and Learning section.

-I am currently involved in three major research projects.
+I am currently involved in two major research projects.
 First, I am Director of the University of Portsmouth's Jean Monnet Centre of Excellence for the Study of Transnational Europe (CESTE2).
 As part of this project I am conducting research on network formation, particularly in the higher education sector, higher education responses to Brexit and teaching European politics using simulated learning environments.
-This research links to work being undertaken by the University of Portsmouth's Transnational Civil Society (TCS) project.
 Second, I am co-Investigator on a research project funded by a Hefce Catalyst Fund award which is invesigating methods of improving postgraduate research student wellbeing by increasing mental health literacy and social support.
-Finally, I am co-Investigator on a research project exploring flexible delivery in post-graduate research degrees at the University of Portsmouth.

 - Higher Education Pedagogy